 When you arrive at the ferry pier in Kowloon, walk along the harbour towards Avenue of the Stars.
 This promenade along the harbour commemorates Asian actors who made it to Hollywood.
 Here you can pose with Bruce Lee’s statue or admire the hand-print plaques of numerous actors.

 If you happen to be at the Avenue of Stars at 8 PM, make sure you catch the Symphony of Lights.
-Rated the best light show in the world, this sound and light show is a dazzling display of the Hong Kong skyline dancing to a very catchy tune.
+Rated as the best light show in the world, this sound and light show is a dazzling display of the Hong Kong skyline dancing to a very catchy tune.

 How to get to the Star Ferry